Country guides

 Entry requirements

 South African nationals require a passport valid beyond the period of intended stay in the Cayman Islands.
-No visa is required for a maximum stay of 6 months for tourists or 10 days for business travellers.
-However, the length of visa-free allowance varies depending on the endorsement on the passport.
+No visa is required for a maximum stay of up to six months.

 Useful contacts